 --Adrian Zelvy, LCPC

-Alisha has practiced school social work in the Topeka area since 2008.
-She also has experience working in acute psychiatric care, juvenile justice, and the foster care system.
-She brings to FPS a wealth of experience with younger children, adolescents, and families as well as play therapy, behavior modification, solution focused therapy, and Nonviolent Crisis Intervention.
-She is also certified in Eye Movement Desensitization Reprocessing (EMDR) for adults and children.
+Alisha Saucedo LSCSW accepts BCBS of KS and BCBS of KC PPO.
+She has applied to other insurance carriers.
+She also sees KanCare clients.
+Call Carrie soon for an appointment as Alisha already has a long list lining up for the spring.
+She specializes in play therapy for younger children, but also has experience in acute psychiatric care, juvenile justice, and the foster care system.
+She cans wee adolescents, young adults, and families and is skilled in play therapy, behavior modification, solution focused therapy, and Nonviolent Crisis Intervention.
+She is certified in Eye Movement Desensitization Reprocessing (EMDR) for adults and children with histories of trauma.

 "My goal is to provide my clients with the opportunity for change.
 Whether that's exploring life through play, including the family or community system, or focusing on a solution, my job is to help you reach your full potential.